thenativeweb/tutum/README.md

 Please also have a look at the [examples folder](https://github.com/goloroden/tutum/tree/master/examples) for a real-world example.

-## Running the tests
+## Running the build

 This module can be built using [Grunt](http://gruntjs.com/).
-Besides running the tests, Grunt also analyses the code using [JSHint](http://jshint.com/).
+Besides running the tests, this also analyses the code.
 To run Grunt, go to the folder where you have installed tutum and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt